AndreaCeccarelli/gpu-monitor/README.md

 Step i) is very long and generates lots of data --> easiest is to download from google drive.

 # Installation
+Download this repo from github (git clone https://github.com/AndreaCeccarelli/gpu-monitor)

-First, download folders fullattacks, savedmodels and synteticattacks from https://drive.google.com/drive/folders/1a1RCcrJ94oIpqKk_HvRpUAIM3hd13SJu?usp=sharing and place in the respective directory (you can see them inside the gpu-monitor folder of this github).
+Download folders fullattacks, savedmodels and synteticattacks from https://drive.google.com/drive/folders/1a1RCcrJ94oIpqKk_HvRpUAIM3hd13SJu?usp=sharing and place in the respective directory (you can see them inside the gpu-monitor folder of this github).